Testing Continuous Spontaneous Localization model with charged macro-molecules: Acknowledgments

-\textit{Acknowledgments. --} MD and ELE appreciate support by the Danish National Research Foundation through the Center of Excellence CCQ (Grant Agreement No. DNRF156) and the Independent Research Fund Denmark – Natural Sciences via Grant No. DFF-1026-00293B.
+MD and ELE appreciate support by the Danish National Research Foundation through the Center of Excellence CCQ (Grant Agreement No. DNRF156) and the Independent Research Fund Denmark – Natural Sciences via Grant No. DFF-1026-00293B.
 MD and MC acknowledge the H2020 FET Project TEQ (grant n.~766900).
-MC acknowledges the UK EPSRC (Grant No.~EP/T028106/1), the EU EIC Pathfinder project QuCoM (10032223) and is supported by the PNRR PE National Quantum Science and Technology Institute (PE0000023).
+MC acknowledges the UK EPSRC (Grant No.~EP/T028106/1), the EU EIC Pathfinder project QuCoM (10032223) and is supported by the PNRR PE National Quantum Science and Technology Institute (PE0000023) and the University of Trieste (Microgrant LR 2/2011).